A group of students gathered outside Old City Hall

 Textile Art: Family Portraits

 Textile Arts brings communities together and encourages collaboration.
-Your students will discuss contemporary and traditional textile works that have encouraged storytelling and promoted social change.
-Using recycled fabrics, collage and fibre arts techniques, students create a collaborative piece based on a cherished memory involving friends or family.
+Students discuss contemporary and traditional textile works that have encouraged storytelling.
+Students create a collaborative piece based on a cherished memory involving friends or family using recycled fabrics, collage and fibre arts techniques.

 Read more »